sushant097/RAG-Memory-Context-Aware-AI-Agent/README.md

 ## 🕒 Temporal & Semantic Hybrid Ranking

-Retrieval doesn’t rely on cosine similarity alone — it also considers **how recently** a page was seen and optionally **how often** it was visited.
+Retrieval doesn’t rely on cosine similarity alone.
+It also considers **how recently** a page was seen and optionally **how often** it was visited.
 Each FAISS hit is scored by combining its semantic match (`sim`) with a **temporal freshness boost**, giving newer or frequently revisited memories higher priority.
 This hybrid ranking turns current FAISS index into a **living memory** — continuously evolving as we browse.